Skip to content

 The mentor’s role can include the following:

-• Help the Mentee set developmental goals based on their current needs and promote their enrichment
+• Help the Mentee set developmental goals and promote enrichment based on their current needs.

 • Share your experiences!